REGISTRATION FOR THE 26/27 WILL OPEN MARCH 30, 2026!

 This curriculum has been correlated to the ASE Education Foundation Maintenance and Light Repair (MLR) Task List.
 “The ASE Education Foundation is a non-profit organization that evaluates and accredits entry-level automotive technology education programs against standards developed by the automotive service industry.
 It also develops career-readiness education for students which fuse local partnerships, rigorous standard-based education, workplace experience, and mentorship together.”
 Accredited programs train students to become ASE (Automotive Service Excellence) Certified.
 This course correlates to beginning MLR standards (over 60%), making it an ideal first course in becoming an Automotive Technician.
 For a program to be MLR certified, ASE requires 540 hours of instruction.
 Completing our course provides the first 135 hours.

-Course Materials: Online computer access at home.
+Online computer access at home.
 Other material TBD Categories:

 Academic Elective; Automotive